Have you heard about renewable energy credits (RECs)?

 For this reason, not all stakeholders view unbundled RECs as a strong carbon-mitigations strategy.

-Bundled RECs are RECs bundled with electricity that produced them.
+Bundled RECs are RECs bundled with the electricity that produced them.

 Unbundled and re-bundled